 I offer a free initial assessment lasting approximately 10 minutes where we can find out if we would like to work with each other.

 My fees are £50 for a 50-minute session for 1:1 therapy; £75 for two.

 I offer some spaces at a lower cost.

-I have a 24 hour cancellation policy; which works both ways i.e. if you cancel in less than 24 hours I may charge you the full session and if I need to cancel (due to an emergency) I will offer you a free session.
+I have a 24 hour cancellation policy; which works both ways i.e. if you cancel in less than 24 hours I will charge you the full session and if I need to cancel (due to an emergency) I will offer you a replacement session.

-In addition to face to face counselling I also offer therapy via Skype or the telephone.
+In addition to face to face counselling I also offer online therapy via email, online chat via a confidential Chatroom, Skype or the telephone.

 Maps & Directions

 |Face to face counselling:||Yes|